Best Sand Wedge for Bunkers

 cleveland smart sole s wedge 2023

 The Smart Sole S Wedge gets you out of the bunker and onto the green effortlessly.
 Despite the weird looks of the club, at address it looks like any other wedge.
 There is a massive difference between this one traditional wedges though.
-You do not need to go for the Smart Sole 4.
-The 3 is money!

 My experience

-I have used this wedge to see how it works in the sand and it's confirmed, it's great.
-You need to use a square stance and square club face.
-You don't need to open the face or open your feet up.
-You must however, still use a lot of wrist on the shot.
-You can "chip" the ball out, but you must chip with loose wrists and flick them as you go through the ball.
-It works 100%.
+Note: You need to use a square stance and square club face.
+You don't have to open the face or open your feet up but you can.
+You must however, still use a lot of wrist on the shot like in the technique shown in the videos below.

 Pros